vijay-eis/rfcs/text/0000-localizing-api-messages.md

 * Message Value - Refers to the string that is fetched using a message key lookup for a given locale
 * Translation file - Contains Message key and values for a given locale
 * Static Messages - Refers to the messages values stored in the translation file
-* Dynamic Messages - ???
+* Dynamic Messages - Messages stored in the database that requires translation
 * Message Format - Refers to the standard used for formatting the message values in the translation file

 ### In Scope Requirements/Use cases